 The AirPods were definitely not the first pair of true wireless earbuds ever to be released—but it’s fair to say they made the product category as popular as it is today.
 They’re not perfect, and like any piece of tech they have their fair share of problems.
 If you’re stuck wondering why music only plays through one earbud on your AirPods Pro or if you can’t get your buds to pair with Android then this is for you.
 We compiled every problem we could think of or have ourselves experienced with AirPods or AirPods Pro; along with some potential fixes and even some short how-to videos.
 This is the ultimate guide on how to use your AirPods or AirPods Pro.

-Editor’s note: this article was updated on August 18, 2020, to answer a question in the FAQ regarding charging the AirPods or AirPods Pro case using a Lighting cable vs. Qi wireless.
+Editor’s note: this article was updated on October 13, 2020, to answer a question in the FAQ regarding Spatial Audio on the AirPods.

 How to find the model number and serial number of your AirPods Pro